Salvation Only For Jehovah's Witnesses

 Being a Witness is predominantly contingent on where one is born and billions of people will never hear of the name Jehovah or Jesus.
 Living within the following countries - Bangladesh, Cambodia, China, India, Mali, Nepal, Niger, Pakistan, Thailand and Turkey are around 3 billion people, nearly half the global population.
 Yet the 2006 Watchtower Service Report showed that combined these have less than 40,000 Witnesses, not even 1 for every 70,000 people.
 These countries represent many religious (Muslim, Atheist, Buddhist and Hindu) and ethnic (African, Indian, Asian and European) backgrounds, showing that no particular group is genetically disposed to be "goat-like".
 In Pakistan and Bangladesh virtually all will be destroyed, the ratio of Witnesses to 'worldly people' is less than 1:1,000,000.
 In 2006, there was not a single Witness in Afghanistan.
 Is it fair for people who have never even heard of Jehovah to be destroyed at Armageddon?

 Courtesy of www.jwsurvey.org

 The 2011 Publisher report lists countries where Witnesses are banned under the category "30 Other Lands".
 Highlighted in red, these make up 16% of the earth's land surface, and account for 1.9 billion people, or 27% of the earth's population.
-Despite the size of this group, last year saw a peak of only 26,272 publishers across these countries combined, which is less than 1 in every 72,000 people.
+Despite the size of this group, there were only 24,483 Jehovah's Witness publishers across these countries combined, which is less than 1 in every 77,000 people.